-A family or household member who is permitted to operate a vehicle under an immobilization waiver order may not permit the offender to operate the vehicle.
-If any such family or household member permits the offender to operate the vehicle, both of the following apply: (1) the court that issued the immobilization waiver order must terminate that order and must issue an immobilization order in accordance with R.C.
+A family or household member who is permitted to operate a vehicle under an immobilization waiver order issued under the provisions described above may not permit the offender to operate the vehicle.
+If a family or household member who is permitted to operate the vehicle permits the offender to operate the vehicle, both of the following apply: (1) the court that issued the immobilization waiver order must terminate that order and must issue an immobilization order in accordance with R.C.
 4503.233 that applies to the vehicle, and the immobilization order is in effect for the remaining period of time for which the immobilization of the vehicle otherwise would have been required if the immobilization waiver order had not been issued, and (2) the conduct of the family or household member in permitting the offender to operate the vehicle is a violation of the offense of wrongful entrustment of a motor vehicle (see "Wrongful entrustment," below).
-The act also prohibits the offender from operating the motor vehicle that is subject to the immobilization waiver order.
+The bill also prohibits the offender from operating the motor vehicle that is subject to the immobilization waiver order.
 Whoever violates this prohibition is guilty of operating a motor vehicle in violation of an immobilization waiver, a misdemeanor of the first degree.
 (R.C.
 4503.235, and a reference in R.C.
 4503.233.)